CooperStansbury/cell_cycle/pipelines/README.md

 - `velocyto_pipeline/` – Snakemake workflow for generating spliced and unspliced matrices with Velocyto.

 See the README within each pipeline directory for prerequisites and execution instructions.

+Most workflows require access to a high‑performance computing environment or cluster scheduler.
+Review the README within each pipeline directory for exact software prerequisites and expected input formats before execution.